CumulusNetworks/docs/content/knowledge-base/Support/Licensing/Understanding-the-Cumulus-Linux-License.md

 You manage your licenses in the MyMellanox {{<exlink url="https://support.mellanox.com/s/login/" text="customer portal">}}.

-To verify that your license is installed, run the `cl-license` command.
+To verify that you installed your license, run the `cl-license` command.

     cumulus@switch:~$ cl-license
     user@example.com|$ampleL1cen$et3xt